vmware-archive/thrust/README.md

 ### Notifying distribution lists

 Deploying to TestFlight will automatically notify all of the people on your TestFlight distribution list.
-If you would prefer not to notify them, then you can change the 'notify' value in `thrust.yml` for that distribution list.
-You can also set the environment variable `NOTIFY` to false.
+If you would prefer not to notify them, then you can change the `notify` value in `thrust.yml` for that distribution list.
+You can also set the environment variable `NOTIFY` to false, e.g:

+    NOTIFY=false rake testflight:staging

 # Upgrading